Welcome to today's edition of the Rush 24-7 podcast.

 He's not the cause.

-And so the question is then what is the best response to the symptom?
+And so the question is, then, what is the best response to the symptom?

 We'll talk that and take a lot more of your calls as the show continues.

-Mark Stein, Inforush on the EIB network.
+Mark Stein, Infra Rush on the EIB network.

 But the U.S. Department of Education actually has a SWAT team.

-A couple of years ago, they kicked down the door of some guy in California Because he was behind on his student loan.
+A couple of years ago, they kicked down the door of some guy in California because he was behind on his student loan.

-But Hillary Clinton's solution to the problems of uh U.S. education is to set up, as she sees it, a so-called education SWAT team.
+But Hillary Clinton's solution to the problems of U.S. education is to set up, as she sees it, a so-called education SWAT team.